 Things like moveable weights, loft changes, and launch angle make the 3 wood highly customizable to the user.
 Having a club designed just for your swing can be the difference between par and bogey.

 It’s no secret that with some of the high-end drivers that can help you crush the ball down the fairway (at least hopefully), can leave a dent in the pocketbook.
 The 3 wood is a more reasonably priced club, which is always appealing.
 Affordability makes the 3 wood appealing to the price-conscious shopper.
 You’ll notice a lot of my recommendations tend to lean for the more affordable model.
 If the price isn’t a big concern, you might choose differently.

 The most forgiving 3 woods will have a large clubhead, a bigger sweet spot, and an aerodynamic head.
 The larger clubhead and bigger sweet spot will help those off-center hits.

-The aerodynamic head can help increase swing speed, which could lead to greater ball speed and distance.
+The aerodynamic head can help increase swing speed (How to Swing A Golf Club Faster), which could lead to greater ball speed and distance.
 The shaft will be important too, depending on your swing speed, as well as any customization that could help with your specific swing (best golf swing trainer for beginners).